Eltham District Historical Society: Activities

+In 2024, the Society consulted with Nillumbik Shire Council during the restoration of six Heidelberg School Artists Trail signs in Eltham representing the work of Walter Withers.
+Further collaboration with the Council culminated in the launch of the Little Eltham Walking brochure and content for a Listening Post located outside Eltham library, both of which were launched in February 2025.

 Images from the Society's collection are on Jigsaw Planet.

 Awards and recognition

 Committee of Management members have had their long term service recognised via the Royal Historical Society of Victoria annual awards of Merit recognition scheme including long time Secretary Russell Yeoman in 1998 and Presidents Sue Law in 2006, Harry Gilham in 2009, Jim Connor in 2019 and Peter Pidgeon in 2021.

 The Society's 50th anniversary in 2017 was acknowledged by Vicki Ward MP Member for Eltham in the Parliament of Victoria.

 The Society was awarded the Shire of Nillumbik Community Group of the Year on Australia Day January 26, 2018.

 Inaugural member Russell Yeoman was acknowledged for his 50 years service as Secretary by Vicki Ward MP Member for Eltham in the Parliament of Victoria in August 2019.

 The occasion of the publication of the Society's 250th newsletter was acknowledged by Vicki Ward MP Member for Eltham in the Parliament of Victoria in February 2020.